CodeForAfrica/CodeForGhana.org/_posts/2017-06-07-improved-access-to-drinking-water.md

 ---
 layout: post
-title:  "Improvement in the Access to Sate-Drinking Water in Ghana"
+title:  "Improvement in the Access to Safe-Drinking Water in Ghana"
 date:   2017-06-07
 thumbnail: /img/blog/tap.jpg
 ---